Why College May Not Be for Everyone

 Community College

-And that brings us to community colleges, which, as we mentioned above, usually offer two-year degrees called associate degrees.
+As mentioned above, community colleges usually offer two-year degrees called associate degrees.
 These degrees can either stand alone or be a stepping stone to obtaining a bachelor’s degree at a four-year school.

 Community college could also be a great way to test out college life and see if you want to continue pursuing higher education.
 They tend to be much less expensive than four-year universities, which means it won’t cost you an arm and a leg before you decide if higher education is right for you.